April 17, 2019

 - NETWORK - Commercial Skip upload failed.

-- UNSUITABLE - Recording rejected from Commercial Skip.
+- UNSUITABLE - Recording does not meet criteria for Commercial Skip

 - RECEPTION - Commercial Skip failed due to poor reception.